 Lightsong paused, counting off the days.
 It had been a week.
 “Huh,” he said to himself.

-“You really should pay more attention to these sorts of things, Lightsong,” Blushweaver said.
+“You really should pay more attention to these sorts of things, Lightsong.”

-Lightsong shrugged.
+He shrugged.
 “Time tends to pass you by more quickly when take no notice of it, my dear.
 In that, it’s remarkably similar to womankind.”
-With that, he accpeted another handful of nuts, then settled back to wait.
+With that, he accepted a handful of nuts, then settled back to wait.

 #